Lowkey Meaning: What It Means in Text, Slang, and Everyday Conversation

 Not exactly.

-• Secretly = hidden on purpose
+Secretly = hidden on purpose

-• Lowkey = not emphasized
+Lowkey = not emphasized

 Example:

-“I secretly like her.” → no one knows
+“I secretly like her.”

-• Kind of / slightly describe degree
+Kind of and slightly describe degree.

-• Lowkey describes tone
+Lowkey describes tone.

 Example:

-“I’m slightly tired.” → energy level
+“I’m slightly tired.”

-“I’m lowkey tired.” → feeling it, but not complaining
+“I’m lowkey tired.”

 Lowkey vs Highkey — What’s the Difference?